This blackberry cobbler makes a classic Southern dessert. Including a lattice top and pastry dumplings, this blackberry cobbler is a favorite.

 - Wrap tightly and place in freezer to chill prior to using.

-- Combine berries, sugar, butter, and water in heavy bottomed pan.
+- Combine berries, sugar, 6 tablespoons butter, and water in heavy bottomed pan.

 - Cook over medium heat until thick.